Contact With Objects And Machinery

 New Jersey Death Claims Resulting From Falling Objects

 While people who work in industrial and construction-related jobs are exposed to many more hazards than most other wage earners, those who work around heavy equipment or operate large machinery face their own particular hazards on a daily basis.
-As workers’ compensation death benefit claims attorneys, the legal staff at the Law Offices of Jonathan F. Marshall understand how one simple mistake can have tragic and lasting consequences for victims and their families.
+As workers’ compensation attorneys who regularly help clients seek rightful compensation for injuries associated with contact with objects and machinery, the legal staff at New Jersey Workers Compensation Lawyer with the Law Offices of Jonathan F. Marshall understand how one simple mistake can have tragic and lasting consequences for victims and their families.

 Compared to relatively low-risk working environments, such as retail outlets, business offices, grocery stores and restaurants, those employees who work in manufacturing plants, rail yards and shipyards, residential and commercial construction sites, and highway work zones/bridge repair are all subjected to multiple on-the-job hazards throughout the workday.

 All across the Garden State, hundreds of husbands and wives, mothers and fathers go to work each day in heavy industrial and construction jobs that offer little peace of mind when it comes to personal safety.
 Fatal job site accidents and deaths on the factory floor take place daily throughout the U.S. These tragic events often happen to those individuals who work near or operate heavy machinery.